turingschool-examples/intermission-assignments/prep-for-module-2-frontend.markdown

 ## CodeWars

 If you haven't already, sign up for an account at [Codewars](https://www.codewars.com).
 You'll want to make doing these exercises a regular part of your practice _outside_ of the work that you are doing on projects.
 It is recommended that you start by filtering the exercises (Katas) so that you are coding at a Level 8.
 As you progress you should move into Levels 6 & 7.
 By the end of the module, the expectation is that you can work through what is considered the equivalent of a level 7 exercise.
 Doing these exercises will you give you the additional reps that are necessary to take the content that is learned in class and apply it in a different context - thus, solidifying your learning.

-Please DM your CodeWars handle to all 3 instructors before intermission begins.